dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-platform/index.md

 * input validation — check that all fields have required values when creating new form for instance.
 * add a filter posts functionality, filter by tags initially.
   * for now our api is limited so additional search will come in lab5
+* style it extra special with transitions and all that squishy animation goodness.
 * more EC available in lab5!